✨ Launching This September! BOUNCE Learning Journeys – A whole-child developmental pathway Read More

 Special School Impact

-John Grant School is a large special school supporting children with severe and complex needs.
-The school began with a single portal subscription before expanding to a whole-school licence – a decision driven by the direct relevance and impact of the training and resources on everyday practice.
+Large special school supporting children with severe and complex needs.
+Began with single portal subscription before expanding to whole-school licence — a decision driven by direct relevance and impact on everyday practice.

 What changed